MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 >
 >    - [Azure Stack HCI (_platform_) network reference architecture and IP requirements](/azure-stack/hci/plan/cloud-deployment-network-considerations#network-design-framework)
 >    - [Logical network(s)](/azure-stack/hci/manage/create-logical-networks) that will be used for your workloads,
-> For specific examples, see [network requirements for AKS clusters](/azure/aks/hybrid/aks-hci-network-system-requirements#networking-for-aks-cluster-vms), [logical networks for Arc VMs](/azure-stack/hci/manage/create-logical-networks), or [Azure Virtual Desktop (AVD)](/azure/virtual-desktop/azure-stack-hci-overview).
+> For specific examples, see [network requirements for AKS clusters](/azure/aks/hybrid/aks-hci-network-system-requirements#networking-for-aks-cluster-vms), [logical networks for Azure Arc VMs](/azure-stack/hci/manage/create-logical-networks), or [Virtual Desktop](/azure/virtual-desktop/azure-stack-hci-overview).
 >
 > - (Workload configuration) **Enable monitoring and alerting for workloads deployed on Azure Stack HCI clusters**.
 It's recommended that you use the [Azure Arc for Servers - Azure Monitor extension](/azure/azure-arc/servers/manage-vm-extensions#extensions) for VM workload, or the [Azure Monitor Container Insights Extension for Azure Kubernetes Service (AKS) clusters](/azure/azure-arc/kubernetes/extensions-release#azure-monitor-container-insights).
 >
 >   - Evaluate whether using a centralized Log Analytics workspace is appropriate for your workload.
 For an example of using a shared log sink, see [Azure Monitor with a centralized Log Analytics workspace](/azure/cloud-adoption-framework/ready/landing-zone/design-area/management-workloads#workload-management-and-monitoring-recommendations).
 >
 > - (HCI platform architecture) **Deploy safely by using proper validation techniques**.
 Use the [Environmental Checker tool in standalone mode](/azure-stack/hci/manage/use-environment-checker) to assess the readiness of the target environment prior to deploying an Azure Stack HCI solution.
-This will validate the required connectivity, hardware, Active Directory, network, and Arc integration prerequisites are configured correctly.
+This will validate the required connectivity, hardware, Active Directory, network, and Azure Arc integration prerequisites are configured correctly.
 >
 > - (HCI platform architecture) **Get current, stay current**.
 Use the [Azure Stack HCI Solution Catalog](https://aka.ms/azurestackhcicatalog/#/catalog) to stay current with the latest hardware OEM innovations for Azure Stack HCI cluster deployments.
 Consider using Premium Solutions to benefit from additional integration, turn-key deployment capabilities and simplified update experience.
 >